How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Cover image for post titled How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

-When it comes to websites, there are two main types: dynamic and static.
+There are two main types of websites: dynamic and static.
 Dynamic websites use a server-side programming language to generate content on the fly, while static websites are pre-built and served as-is.

-In dynamic websites like those built on Wordpress and other site builders, the server must query the database, generate an .html file using the queried data, and then serve that to the user.
+In dynamic websites like those built on WordPress and other site builders, the server must query the database, generate an .html file using the queried data, and then serve that to the user (server-side rendering).
+Alternatively, your browser can store Javascript code necessary to build a page, and the server only sends specific data (for example, your Facebook feed), and your browser generates the pages once it receives this data (client-side rendering).
 This process is ideal for web pages or web apps that change very often and require content to be unique to each visitor.
 For example, your Facebook homepage will change every time you open it, and it will be unique to you.
-Facebook doesn’t store your homepage, rather, they query their database and generate it only when requested.
+Facebook doesn’t store your homepage, rather, they query their database and send data to your browser to generate a page unique for you.

-On the other hand, static websites do not change when the webpage is requested.
+Static websites don't change when the webpage is requested.
 When requesting the same URL, everyone will see the same page.
 Static sites are often built with Static Site Generators (SSGs) such as Astro, Next.js, and Hugo.
-SSGs generate .html, .css, and .js files that can be directly served to the client, making them incredibly fast and optimized for SEO.
+SSGs generate .html, .css, and .js files that are directly served to the client, making them incredibly fast and optimised for search engine optimisation (SEO).

-There is no one-size-fits-all solution when it comes to choosing between dynamic and static websites.
-Generally speaking, if the website content should be unique to each visitor, and content is based on data stored in a database, opt for a dynamic website.
+There is no one-size-fits-all solution with choosing dynamic or static websites.
+Generally, if the website content should be unique to each visitor, and content is based on data stored in a database, opt for a dynamic website.
 If the website content will be the same for each user, and the content does not update often, opt for a static site.

 Wordpress is a popular choice for dynamic websites because it provides an all-in-one solution to build a complete website.
-This is great for small businesses who don’t know how to code a website and can’t afford a web developer.
-However, Wordpress can also be used to generate static sites using plugins like Simply Static and WP Static HTML Output.
+This is great for small businesses who don’t know how to code a website and want to keep initial costs low.
+However, Wordpress can also generate static sites using plugins like Simply Static and WP Static HTML Output.
 This allows users to enjoy the benefits of a static site, such as improved speed and SEO, while still being able to use the familiar Wordpress interface.

-If you meet this criteria, consider exporting your Wordpress site to a static site.
-You can host static site for free on sites like Netlify and Vercel, which we’ll discuss later.
+If you meet these criteria, consider exporting your WordPress site to a static site.
+You can host static sites for free using services like Netlify, Vercel, Azure, etc. which we’ll discuss later.

 Before we discuss how to do it, let’s quickly look at the speed increase by exporting a Wordpress site to static.
 I used https://wordpress.org/themes/garden-landscaping/, and created the default site on my Wordpress server.